LotusLotus

 Note:

-1. The sounds of the 25 consonants are formed by complete contact of the tongue with the palate.
+1. The sounds of the twenty-five consonants are formed by complete contact of the tongue with the palate.

 2. The four semi-vowels are voiced and unaspirated, and their sounds are formed by slight contact.

-4. The unvoiced consonants are crisp and sharp, and the voiced low and soft.
-To know the difference between a voiced and unvoiced sound, hold the front of your throat with you hand and pronounce a syllable.
-It is a voiced sound if your hand detects a vibration in your throat; an unvoiced sound if no vibration.
-To know the difference between an aspirated and an unaspirated sound, place you palm in front of your mouth and pronounce a syllable.
-It is an aspirated sound if your breath hits your palm; an unaspirated sound if no hit.
-Native English-speaking people may find it difficult to make unvoiced, unaspirated syllables that run from 'ka' to 'pa.'
+4. Voiced consonants are low and soft; unvoiced consonants are crisp and sharp.
+To feel the difference between a voiced and an unvoiced sound, hold the front of your throat with your hand and pronounce a syllable.
+It is a voiced sound if your hand detects a vibration in your throat, an unvoiced sound if no vibration.
+To know the difference between an aspirated and an unaspirated sound, place your palm in front of your mouth and pronounce a syllable.
+It is an aspirated sound if your breath hits your palm, an unaspirated sound if there is no hit.
+Native English speakers may find it difficult to pronounce the five unvoiced, unaspirated syllables in column one.
 This difficulty can be overcome once you understand the difference.

-6. To follow an audio, you can access Table B or Table C and minimize the Media Player window to see the text.
-The recording will continue to play if you have set the Media Player at the Repeat mode.
+6. To follow an audio, you can download table B or table C, and minimize the Media Player window to see the words.
+If you set the Media Player to Repeat mode, the recording will continue to play until you close the Media player or download another audio-supported page.

 Top of Page